 For a limited time, funding is available to cover 100% of the cost of spay/neuter surgery for all pets residing in Maui County.
 We recommend pain medication to go home for a small fee of $5-10, depending on the size of your pet.
 This grant runs until June 30, 2017.

-Thanks to a grant funded by PetSmart Charities, Maui Humane Society will be hosting two more high-volume MASH (Mobile Animal Surgical Hospital) clinics for cats March 17-18 in Hana Health and April 26-30 at Maui Humane Society.
+Thanks to a grant funded by PetSmart Charities, Maui Humane Society will be hosting a high-quality, high volume FREE spay/neuter clinic for cats April 26-30 at Maui Humane Society.
 These clinics are FREE to the public (though donations to help cover costs are appreciated).

 To make an appointment for a pet spay or neuter at Maui Humane Society, please call (808) 877-3680 ext.
 3.